State Regulated Life Insurance…Is It A Lie?

 The Florida Office of Insurance Regulation, the Pennsylvania Attorney General, and the Texas Department of Insurance have all warned consumers about misleading mailers that imply state sponsorship.

 The Federal Trade Commission (FTC) and Consumer Financial Protection Bureau (CFPB) also monitor deceptive advertising under the Truth in Advertising Act.
-Their findings show a pattern of seniors being targeted with misleading “benefit request” mailers.
+Their findings show a willful pattern of seniors being targeted with misleading “benefit request” mailers.

 Consumers can report these ads to their state’s Department of Insurance or directly to the FTC Complaint Assistant at reportfraud.ftc.gov.